Website personalization

 Website personalization examples

-With the right customer data strategy, personalization at its core is about delivering relevant content to the right audience segment via the most engaging experience — oh, and at the right time.
+With the right website personalization strategy, delivering relevant content to the right audience segment via the most engaging experience—oh, and at the right time—is easier than ever.

 This can materialize in many, many different ways and can be segmented by location, position in the customer journey, persona, past behavior, and more.